Brexit and your IP: FAQs

 To ensure that your UK protection is accurate and secure, we strongly suggest the following:

-Please ask your usual contact for details, or if you have any questions whatsoever.
+Please contact your usual Forresters attorney for further information, or if you have any questions.